[Fsfe-se] [FSFE PR][SV] FSFE Newsletter - August 2013

 non-free software companies.
 One company offered money to crypto party

 organisers if they also mention non-free software (German).
-Good
+Good that a

-people install encryption software, and educate participants about Free
+install encryption software, and educate participants about Free

 In the Free Software community a lot of us understand how end-to-end